BrandonCastro932/YT-Playlist-Downloader/README.md

  Script to download all songs from a YouTube playlist.

- This script was made only for educational purposes, i don't support piracy!
+ This script was made for educational purposes only, i don't support piracy!

  ### Prerequisites